Atlassian: Acquisitions and product announcements

-On 4 September 2018 the company acquired OpsGenie (a tool that generates alerts for helpdesk tickets) for $295 million.
+On 4 September 2018, the company acquired OpsGenie, a helpdesk ticket notification system, for $295 million.
+In October 2018, the company announced that it was selling Jitsi to 8x8.

 On 18 March 2019, the company announced that it had acquired Agilecraft for $166 million.
-On 17 October 2019, Atlassian completed acquisition of Code Barrel, makers of "Automation for Jira", available on Jira Marketplace.
+On 17 October 2019, Atlassian completed the acquisition of Code Barrel, makers of "Automation for Jira", available on Jira Marketplace.

 On 12 May 2020, Atlassian acquired Halp, a tool that generates helpdesk tickets from Slack conversations, for an undisclosed amount.
 On 30 July 2020, Atlassian announced the acquisition of Mindville, a provider of IT service management software, for an undisclosed amount.

-On 26 February 2021, Atlassian acquired cloud-based visualization and analytics company Chartio.
+On 26 February 2021, Atlassian acquired the cloud-based visualization and analytics company Chartio.

+On 19 April 2023, Atlassian announced a set of new features, branded as "Atlassian Intelligence", which integrate technology from OpenAI.
+Then, on 12 October 2023, Atlassian agreed to buy video messaging company Loom for US$975 million, with the intention to integrate Loom's technology into its existing services.
+The following day Atlassian announced the acquisition of "AirTrack" a data and asset management tool.

+In April 2024, Atlassian released Rovo, a set of search and automation tools that use AI.
+On 29 August 2024, Atlassian acquired the AI-powered meeting recorder company Rewatch.

+On September 3, 2025, Atlassian announced their acquisition of Cycle App Inc.

+The following day, Atlassian announced their acquisition of The Browser Company, the company behind the Arc and Dia browsers.

+On September 18, 2025, Atlassian announced they were acquiring the developer experience and developer productivity company DX for US$1 billion.

+Sponsorship

+In February 2025, Williams Racing announced a record multi-year title sponsorship with Atlassian and will compete as Atlassian Williams Racing from the 2025 season of Formula One onwards.